OfficialFreline/dm/README.md

 # gmod-deathmatch
-Deathmatch is Garry's Mod gamemode.
+Deathmatch is a gamemode in which players have the only task - to kill others, this is elementary